nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### Polynomial Multiplication

 &#x1F535;  The script `sarima.sim` uses `polyMul` when simulating data from seasonal ARIMA models.
-It might help to see what happens with a multiplicative model such as<br/>
+For folks who may have forgotten the stuff they learned about polynomials in 2nd grade math, it might help to see what happens with a multiplicative model such as<br/>
 _&emsp; &emsp; (1 - 1.5B<sup>1</sup> + .75B<sup>2</sup>)&times;(1 - .9B<sup>12</sup>) x<sub>t</sub>   =w<sub>t</sub>_<br/>
 which is an ARIMA(2,0,0)&times;(1,0,0)<sub>12</sub> model.
 You can add MA and SMA parts to your liking in the same manner.
 Here's the AR polynomial on the left (`ARpoly`) and then the AR coefficients when on the right (`ARparm`):